rjb489/CS386-wkgOut/Deliverables/D1-Inception.md

    - Assessment: Nice to have
 ---
 # **Final Value Proposition & Consumer Segments**

+We will provide an outlet for our valued customers to journal and plan their workouts in an engaging manner.

 *There must be a connection between the key insights of the interviews and the refinement of the value proposition and customer segments previously presented.*